Chilipp/straditize/paper/paper.md

-x-y graph format, we know of no semi-automated program that can deal with data plotted with multiple horizontal axes that share the same vertical axis, such as pollen diagrams (see image below) and other stratigraphic figures that are common in the Earth sciences. straditize (Stratigraphic Diagram Digitizer) [@Sommer2019] fills this gap.
+x-y graph format, we know of no semi-automated program that can deal with data plotted with multiple horizontal axes that share the same vertical axis, such as pollen diagrams (see image below) and other stratigraphic figures that are common in the Earth sciences. `Straditize` (Stratigraphic Diagram Digitizer) [@Sommer2019] fills this gap.
 It is an open-source program that allows stratigraphic figures to be digitized in a single semi-automated operation.
 It is designed to detect multiple plots of variables analyzed along the same